The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 "At 10 AM tomorrow, I'll be meeting with the client."

-The exact time or moment is often indicated.
+The specific time or moment is often indicated.
 This is a strong clue in Part 5.

 - Planned action with duration: